SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The Seiberg-Witten curves

 \section{The Seiberg-Witten curves}

 In this section we define and classify the Seiberg-Witten curves needed to define the regularized $u$-plane integral.
 A {\it Seiberg-Witten curve} is a rational elliptic surface with a section and an analytical marking whose fibers are of Kodaira-type $I_n$ and $I_n^*$ with $0 \le n \le 4$.
+Physics predicts that the Seiberg-Witten curve enodes the algebraic topology of the moduli spaces of $\mathrm{SO}(3)$-Donaldson theory.